bootdotdev/blog/content/backend/learn-frontend-or-backend-first.md

 If you like building user interfaces (buttons, animations, dropdown menus, that sort of thing) then you might prefer front-end work.
 On the other hand, if you like data, networking, clever [algorithms](https://boot.dev/learn/learn-algorithms), and systems architecture, you might really love a back-end role.

-The beautiful thing about web development, is that even if you specialize, you can always make a change later!
+The beautiful thing about web development is that even if you specialize, you can always make a change later!
 Just because you start by [becoming a back-end engineer](/backend/become-backend-developer), doesn't mean you can't become a front-end developer later... which is a good thing, because that's exactly what I did!

 {{< cta1 >}}